Jason Patterson | Waterfowl Regional ProStaff Manager, Mississippi Flyway

 So far during this waterfowl season, the ducks have been plentiful at times and then non-existent.
 With the freezing temps this year, ducks have flocked to the big water and the results have been great for a lot of blinds on the river and the bottoms.
 We killed more ducks in the first three weeks of the season than we killed all last year.

 When hunting open water one of the first things you have to do is put safety first.
+Make sure your gear can survive the water.
+Floating gear like a blind bag or gun case is certainly helpful.
 Big water can be dangerous with winds pushing waves three to five feet high.
 Water is dangerously frigid this time of year, so please wear your life jackets and take the precautions needed when venturing out.
-Dress warm and try not to go alone if at all possible.
+Dress warm and don't neglect your head, hands and feet, and try not to go alone if at all possible.
 Basic duck hunting knowledge with a few tricks up your sleeve will bring you good results.
 One thing about hunting the big water is that you will get to shoot a wide variety of ducks, so the chances of filling your limit are much greater.

 Pay close attention to your camo this time of year.
 We primarily use Mossy Oak Bottomland and we make sure our blinds are freshened up with new brush.
 But as always, match the camo you wear to your background.
 We find many times when setting up a blind on a river bank that our Mossy Oak Shadow Grass Blades Camo is the way to go.